MathuraMG/ConnectionsLab-NYUAD/Week_11_Client_Side/README.md

   * D3
   * Ml5
   * Three
-  * Additional: Tone, AFrame, Rivescript, geo mapping
+  * Additional: Tone, AFrame, Rivescript, leaflet, p5.play
   * Structure: library overview, examples, any special mentions

 * Quick Look at WEBRTC - For what can you use it?